raspberrypi/documentation/configuration/external-storage.md

 ## Setting up automatic mounting
 You can modify the `fstab` file to define the location where the HDD will be automatically mounted when the Raspberry Pi starts up.
 In the `fstab` file, the disk partition is identified by the universally unique identifier (UUID).

-1. Get the UUID of the disk partition.
-Run the following command:
+1. Get the UUID of the disk partition:

     ```
     sudo blkid